How can organisations benefit from a business management solution such as Microsoft Dynamics CRM (customer relationship management)?

 OneDrive for Business: Use the right storage option for the right situation.
 For example, store your private documents using the new OneDrive for Business option.
-For collaborative storage, use Office 365 Groups (CRM Online only), and to share documents with a larger team or the whole company, use SharePoint.
+For collaborative storage, use Office 365 Groups, and to share documents with a larger team or the whole company, use SharePoint.

-Office Delve (CRM Online only): Get content that's most relevant to what you're working on and what's trending around you.
+Office Delve Get content that's most relevant to what you're working on and what's trending around you.
 Add Delve to your dashboards to automatically search through documents and find that one document that helps you close a sale.

-Cortana integration (CRM Online only): CRM 2016 takes Cortana integration to the next level, by embedding sales activities, accounts, and opportunities, to surface what's most relevant to salespeople at any time.
-This feature is coming after the CRM 2016 release.
+Cortana integration Takes integration to the next level, by embedding sales activities, accounts, and opportunities, to surface what's most relevant to salespeople at any time.

 Document management: View documents in the context of opportunities, cases, or any other entity, right in the CRM mobile apps.
 Seamlessly open various Office documents stored in SharePoint or OneDrive for Business from within the CRM mobile apps (tablets and phones).

 Modern mobile friendly experience: Microsoft have added a variety of modern user interface (UI) controls, such as slider and calendar controls, for mobile apps.
 These new UI controls work across all mobile clients (tablets and phones) providing an engaging and immersive mobile experience.

 Preview forms: With the mobile form previewer, see your mobile forms before deploying to CRM mobile apps (tablets and phones).
 Configure once and deploy everywhere.

 Mobile Management: Manage just about any device with Microsoft Intune, which provides mobile device management, mobile application management, and PC management capabilities from the cloud.